*The journey starts at The Chadar Trek Journal – Julley! *You can find the previous part here.

 When I started feeling good enough to walk, we descended the hill which was our lunch site and gathered at its base for further instructions from Gyanji.
 However, he had something else on his mind.
 He told us that we would have to walk at a breakneck speed if we wanted to go to Dibb and come back before the evening.
 There could be more water on the way ahead, and if we got late on the way, we might have to use torches to find our way back.
 Were we up for it?

 Our trek back to Gsomu was idyllic.
 We walked at a leisurely pace, feeling one with the overwhelming bounty of beauty around us.
-We discussed the different forms of frozen water that we had seen so far – the crunchy white snow (which won’t form a snowball as much as we tried), thick sheets of ice slippery under the feet, thin sheets of ice formed on liquid water whose shards had rainbow colours, slightly thicker sheets which were so transparent they looked just like glass, big round ice crystals scattered over the ground, glittering like a million diamonds, little stalactites of ice formed near swiftly flowing waters… I decided that if I were a Laddakhi, I would just wear ice jewelry in winter.
+We discussed the different forms of frozen water that we had seen so far – the crunchy white snow (which won’t form a snowball as much as we tried), thick sheets of ice slippery under the feet, thin sheets of ice formed on liquid water whose shards had rainbow colours, slightly thicker sheets which were so transparent they looked just like glass, big round ice crystals scattered over the ground, glittering like a million diamonds, little stalactites of ice formed near swiftly flowing waters, even ice shaped like bird feathers!

 My feet had also become warm as ever – whatever was the issue with my shoes seemed to have been solved by the plastic bag.
 And in a miraculous turn of events, a part of the Chadar that was a fast flowing river in the morning had now frozen enough to allow the four of us to walk!
 Astonished, we walked on 2 hour old ice as Gyanji explained to us the phenomena which might have led to this effect.